oum918/capital-one-training-1/2_kapacitor/2_intro_kapacitor/README.md

 ## Exercises

-# 1. Enable the TICKscripts in the `scripts` folder.
+# 1. Create tasks for the TICKscripts in the `scripts` folder.

 ### 2A.
 Convert the following CQ into a Kapacitor batch task.
 ### 2B.
 Convert the following CQ into a Kapacitor stream task.

-### 2. Use Kapacitor to alert whenever something
+### 3. Use Kapacitor to alert whenever something